event-driven-robotics/hpe-core/example/movenet/README.md

     $ cd <workspace>
     $ git clone git@github.com:event-driven-robotics/hpe-core.git
     $ cd hpe-core/example/movenet
-    $ docker build -t movenet - < Dockerfile
+    $ docker build -t moveEnet - < Dockerfile
     ```
-:bulb: `<workspace>` is the parent directory of choice in which the repository is cloned
+-`<workspace>` is the parent directory of choice in which the repository is cloned
+- If your computer does not have a GPU, replace `Dockerfile` with `Dockerfile_cpu`

-This will create a Docker image names movenet.
+his will create a Docker image names movenet.

 Before running docker, instruct the host to accept GUI windows with the following command:

 ```shell
     $ xhost local:docker